Samuel F. Snively: Career

 In the spring of 1886, he moved to Duluth, Minnesota.
 Snively practiced law in partnership with Chas P. Craig for roughly six years under the name Snively and Craig.
 However they became separated in the financial massacre of 1893.
 Soon after, he began showing interest in farm land development.
-In 1900, together with J. L. Washburn and John G. Williams, they purchased over 200,000 acres (800 km²) of land from the Northern Pacific Railway Company in Carlton and St. Louis county.
+In 1900, together with J. L. Washburn and John G. Williams, they purchased over 200,000 acres (800 km^{2}) of land from the Northern Pacific Railway Company in Carlton and St. Louis county.
 The three were involved with the sale and development of the land for several years.

-Snively owned a large 400 acre (1.6 km²) farm above the Duluth suburbs of Lester Park and Lakeside.
+Snively owned a large 400 acre (1.6 km^{2}) farm above the Duluth suburbs of Lester Park and Lakeside.

 He often took leisurely hikes through the valley, exploring the woods.
 During these strolls, Snively began to envision a park drive that would rival any other in Duluth.
 After donating 60 acre of his own property, Snively set to work contacting all the other landowners in the area, successfully garnering donations of the necessary rights-of-way for his road, as well as some of the necessary funds to build it.

 A crew of workers was hired and construction on Snively's road began in the late fall of 1899 and continued into the following summer.
 During the road's construction phase, Snively was also building a house to serve as a centerpiece to his hilltop farm.
 By the Spring of 1900 the road reached about a mile up from its starting point just north of Lester Park.
 Snively built the road in a way that it crossed the Amity creek in nearly a dozen places, creating the need for the construction of many rustic wooden bridges.
 Upon its completion, Snively presented his new road to the city of Duluth as a designated parkway, and turned his attention to his farm and elsewhere.